 According to Michael Saylor, the pro-bitcoin CEO of MicroStrategy, bitcoin is a commodity that is necessary for any treasury reserve asset.
 Politicians, organizations, governments, and institutions may now embrace bitcoin as a technology and digital asset that will expand everyone’s access to property rights and freedom while also helping the economy flourish.

-The software company, which listed on the Nasdaq, has collected 129,218 bitcoins for its corporate treasury.
+The software company, which is listed on the Nasdaq, has collected 129,218 bitcoins for its corporate treasury.
 Banking, CFTC, and SEC Regulators Work Together on Crypto

-Gensler suggested “one rule book” for the regulation of the cryptocurrency industry last week.
+Gensler suggested “one rule book” for the regulation of the cryptocurrency market last week.
 Cramer brought up Fidelity Investments’ intention to let bitcoin be an option for 401(k) plans during the interview on Monday, a move that has alarmed the Labor Department.